Feast of the Gods

 He uses the same phrase his father used when making his secret pact with Thetis: “This is toxic business.”
 But he doesn’t confront his father—he minimizes the whole thing.
 It’s not that Zeus is out of line, no. Instead, the real problem is that the two of them have brought their bedroom squabbles to the dinner table, and damn it, it’s ruining our good time!
 What’s more, you’re bickering over the fates of mortals—what could be less important?
 Now, let’s stop this fighting and enjoy the feast.
 Hephaestus’ response reminds me of the line in Monty Python and the Holy Grail: “This is supposed to be a happy occasion!
 Let’s not bicker and argue about who killed who.”

 We could take it at face value: perhaps Hephaestus really is so coldhearted, so selfish, that he’s more concerned with enjoying the feast than he is with his mother’s welfare.
 Perhaps he thinks his father is in the right, or at least within his rights.
-Or perhaps he only being politic, just as his mother was before.
+Or perhaps he is only being politic, just as his mother was before.
 How else can he calm the situation without invoking the wrath of the Father of gods?
 Hephaestus continues:

 Mother, no matter what you might have perceived, I urge you: